awsdocs/amazon-eks-user-guide/doc_source/ebs-csi.md

         cd aws-ebs-csi-driver/deploy/kubernetes/base/
         ```

      1. Edit the `controller.yaml` file\.
 Find the section of the file with the following text and add `--extra-tags` to it\.
 The following text shows the section of the file with the existing and added text\.
-This example will cause the controller to add `department` and `environment` tags to all volumes it creates\.
+This example causes the controller to add `department` and `environment` tags to all volumes that it creates\.

         ```
         ...